-RioCan is a leading retail REIT in Canada.
+RioCan is a leading retail real estate REIT in Canada.
 It is an unincorporated closed-end trust.
-As one of Canada’s largest real estate investment trusts, RioCan owns, manages and develops retail-focused, mixed-use properties located in prime, high populated areas in leading cities like Vancouver, Calgary, Edmonton, Toronto, Ottawa, and Montreal.
+As one of Canada’s largest real estate investment trusts, RioCan owns, manages, and develops retail-focused, mixed-use properties located in prime, high populated areas in leading cities like Vancouver, Calgary, Edmonton, Toronto, Ottawa, and Montreal.

-Each of RioCan’s sites is strategically selected to meet the demographic and geographic needs of its retailers.
-Its vast portfolio comprises of 230 properties, including 13 development properties spanning 39 million square feet of leasable property.
-The REIT derives 88% of its revenues (1Q19) from six of Canada’s major markets and 48% from the GTA.
+Each of the REIT’s sites is strategically selected to meet the demographic and geographic needs of its retailers.
+The REIT derives ~90% of its revenues from six of Canada’s major markets including over 51% from the GTA.

 - Ticker: TSE:REI.UN